The package coq-tactician-api makes some commands available in addition to the

 To do this, you need to have a python client running.
 An example is available in

-executable.
-To see how it works, run pytact-prover --pdfsequence --pdfname test
+the pytact-prover executable.
+To see how it works, run pytact-prover --pdfsequence --pdfname test This will execute a dummy proof through the

 proof exploration interface.
 Visualizations of each proof state are available in

-option the interactive shell appears where you can
+Also with --interactive option the interactive shell appears where you can

 manually interact with the environment.
 Whenever a tactic is executed, the

-resulting proof state if visualized in the file python_graph.pdf
+resulting proof state if visualized in the file python_graph.pdf.